Longchamp (company)

 Longchamp (/fr/) is a French leather goods company, founded in Paris in 1948 by Jean Cassegrain.
-The company pioneered luxury leather-covered pipes before expanding into small leather goods.
+The company pioneered leather-covered pipes before expanding into small leather goods.
 Longchamp debuted women's handbags in 1971, becoming one of France's leading leather goods makers.
 Today, the company designs and manufactures leather and canvas handbags, luggage, shoes, travel items, fashion accessories, and women's ready-to-wear.
 The house is privately owned and managed by the Cassegrain founding family and does business in 80 countries through around 1,500 retail outlets.

 History

 Early history

 In 1948, Jean Cassegrain took over his father's traditional tobacco business "Au Sultan" in Paris.

 After the Second World War, Jean Cassegrain catered to Allied troops with his tobacco and smoking accessories.
 Pipe sales were the most profitable part of his business.
 Little by little, soldiers became the store's best customers.

 When they left Paris at the end of the conflict, Jean Cassegrain diversified.
 In the 1950s, he introduced the world's first luxury leather-covered pipes which featured exotic leathers.
 International celebrities such as Elvis Presley loved them.

 Jean Cassegrain created his company, called Jean Cassegrain et compagnie, to broaden the distribution of his leather-covered items for smokers.
 However, the products were marketed under another name.
 Since distant relatives had already used his family name Cassegrain to sell fine paper in Paris, he named his brand after the Parisian Longchamp Racecourse.
 At that time, there was a flour mill visible on the outskirts of Paris, at the end of the Longchamp Racecourse’s final furlong.
 Jean Cassegrain named his brand after the racecourse as a nod to the flour mill, as the name Cassegrain literally means "crush grain" (miller) in French.
 Hence a jockey on a galloping race horse was chosen as a logo.